sahilkhose/sahilkhose.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. student in Computer Science at <b>Georgia Tech</b>, where I have the privilege of being advised by <a href="https://faculty.cc.gatech.edu/~judy/" target="_blank"><b>Prof. Judy Hoffman</b></a>.
-Before this, I completed my M.S. at <b>Georgia Tech</b> and earned my B.Tech. from <b>Manipal Institute of Technology</b>, where I was mentored by Prof. Harish Kumar JR. I have also interned at IISc Bangalore, collaborating with Dr. Chandan Gautam and Prof. Suresh Sundaram.
+I am a Ph.D. student in Computer Science at <b>UC Irvine</b>, where I have the privilege of being advised by <a href="https://faculty.cc.gatech.edu/~judy/" target="_blank"><b>Prof. Judy Hoffman</b></a>.
+I transferred from <b>Georgia Tech</b> with Prof. Hoffman, where I completed my M.S.
+Thesis under her supervision.
+I earned my B.Tech. from <b>Manipal Institute of Technology</b>, where I was mentored by Prof. Harish Kumar JR. I have also interned at IISc Bangalore, collaborating with Dr. Chandan Gautam and Prof. Suresh Sundaram.
 During my undergraduate years, I was actively involved in Project MANAS and the Research Society Manipal.

 <div style="margin:1.5em 0 1em 0;">
   <span style="font-size:1.2em; font-weight:bold; color:#228be6;">Recent Projects</span>